ahmedalnagdy18/social_app/README.md

 ### Description

 This Social App is developed using the Firebase platform and the Flutter framework.
 The app employs the BLoC (Business Logic Component) state management pattern, adhering to clean code and clean architecture principles.
-It leverages shared preferences for local storage and includes several key features, such as authentication and localization.
+It leverages shared preferences for local storage and includes several key features, such as authentication and localization, and users can add and delete posts and stories.

 ### Features